-Otherwise known as the Southern tropic, Tropic of Capricorn is one of five major circles of latitude that you'll find on a map or globe.
+Otherwise known as the Southern tropic, the Tropic of Capricorn is one of five major circles of latitude that you'll find on a map or globe.
 These latitudes are the imaginary east-west circles that indicate positions on Earth, when coupled with lines of longitude, which are imaginary circles intersecting the North and South poles and equator.

-- The Arctic Circle is located at approximately 66.5 degrees north latitude, or 66.5 degrees north of the equator.
+The Arctic Circle is located at approximately 66.5 degrees north latitude, or 66.5 degrees north of the equator.

-- The Antarctic Circle is located at approximately 66.5 degrees south latitude, or 66.5 degrees south of the equator.
+The Antarctic Circle is located at approximately 66.5 degrees south latitude, or 66.5 degrees south of the equator.

-- The Tropic of Cancer is located at approximately 23.5 degrees north latitude, or 23.5 degrees north of the equator.
+The Tropic of Cancer is located at approximately 23.5 degrees north latitude, or 23.5 degrees north of the equator.

 That brings us to No. 5: The Tropic of Capricorn.
 Located at approximately 23.5 degrees south latitude, or 23.5 degrees south of the equator, this circle marks the southernmost point on Earth where the sun is directly overhead at noon.
-To be even more specific, it marks where the sun is overhead at noon on Dec.
-21, which marks the beginning of summer in the Southern Hemisphere.
+To be even more specific, it marks where the sun is overhead at noon around December 21, which marks the beginning of summer in the Southern Hemisphere.

 So why the astrological reference?
 The lines of latitude were named a long time ago — about 2,000 years ago, to be exact.
 When the Tropic of Capricorn was named, the sun happened to be in the constellation Capricorn during the December solstice (centuries later, the sun no longer sits in that constellation at that time of year).
 The "tropics" reference is also important because they're the places on Earth where it's actually possible for the sun to sit directly overhead.